justinrgarrard/world-of-naevis.net/docs/character_creation/background/alchemist.md

 # Alchemist

 You came to the Forgotten City to be at the forefront of your art.
-You may approach alchemy through scientific principals, occultist texts, or as discipline of magic.
+You may approach alchemy through scientific principals, occultist texts, or as a discipline of magic.
+You are specialist in [crafting alchemics](../../adventuring/downtime/alchemy).

 **[Skill](../../more/skills) Proficiency**: Nature, Investigation